 While most people see the winter as a time to huddle inside by a fireplace with a cup of tea and read a book… (or perhaps huddle in front of a Canuck’s game with a beer) there are those of us who can’t wait for mounds of snow to cover our local mountains.
-Skiing, snowboarding, snowshoeing, snowmobiling, & winter camping are a few of the fun things you can do during our winters.
-However, getting outdoors during this time of year increases the risks of something going wrong, and the stakes if they do.
-The days are a lot shorter, the temperature is a lot colder, avalanches can occur in the back country, and the list goes on.
+Skiing, snowboarding, snowshoeing, snowmobiling, & winter camping are a few of the fun things you can do during a B.C. winter.
+However, getting outdoors during this time of year increases the risk of things going wrong, and the stakes if they do.
+The days are a lot shorter, the temperature is a lot colder, avalanches can occur in the backcountry, tree wells are a hazard, and the list goes on.
 All the same general outdoor safety rules apply, including to always carrying the ten essentials, but you also need to take a few extra precautionary steps.

-I’m not going to provide a lot of info here, but rather direct you to two great sources for information on avalanche safety:
+We’re not going to provide a lot of info here, but rather direct you to some great sources for information on avalanche safety:

 - Avalanche First Response Training is an online course that is very useful tool to help learn the basic skills for avalanche rescue.